IBM-Security/performance/IAM/tools/pdweb_stats/performance_grapher/README.md

 #### pdweb statistics analysis tools

+##### performance grapher

-This directory contains scripts for analyzing pdweb statistics from ISAM reverse proxy (webseal).
+This directory contains scripts for generating graphs of pdweb statistics from ISAM reverse proxy (webseal).
 The original version developed for Windows is in the [Windows subdirectory](Windows).
 The [Linux subdirectory](Linux) contains the port to Linux, which has also been updated to be more flexible.
 More detail can be viewed in the readMe.txt of each directory.